rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/java.md

 > **Note**: This is an optional, experimental feature first introduced in RSKj v2.0.1.

-Instead of the default synchronization, you can opt for import sync to import a pre-synchronized database, which is significantly faster.
+Instead of the default synchronization, you can use import sync to import a pre-synchronized database from a trusted origin, which is significantly faster.

 **Running Node with Import Sync**:
 [](#top "multiple-terminals")